michelou/wix-examples/scala3-examples/README.md

 ## <span id="scala3_ui">Scala3UI</span>

-Project `Scala3UI` adds customizations to the graphical user interface of the Windows installer.
+Project `Scala3UI` adds customizations to the graphical user interface of the [Scala 3][scala3] Windows installer.

 The project directory is organized as follows :
 <pre style="font-size:80%;">